oat-sa/taohub-articles/forge/qti/tao-pci.md

  Identifier\
  { [base]() { [identifier]() “\_identifier” } }

-The modifications applied on table A.1 are the following:\
+The modifications applied on table A.1 are the following:<br/>

- 1. Added an example of NULL value.\
+ 1. Added an example of NULL value.<br/>

- 2. The File base type example now emphases the existence of the name attribute.\
+ 2. The File base type example now emphases the existence of the name attribute.<br/>

  3. The sample Duration changes to match the regular expression of the original JSON schema (ISO 8601 durations).

 ### QTI Multiple/Ordered Cardinality to JSON Representation